asingam2017/fa18-516-11/project-paper/report.md

 ## Design

 Create image object detection and classification model using Convolutional Neural Network by exploring very small number of training examples, from the dataset of 20,000 images of dogs and cats, using Python libraries such as Keras and Tensorflow.
-We will train the small neural network as a baseline and apply fine-tuning of an existing pre-trained network provided by popular ResNet image network [@chollet_2016].
+We will train the small neural network as a baseline and apply fine-tuning of an existing pre-trained network provided by popular VGGNet image network [@chollet_2016].
 We will provide some background on the concepts of neural network to understand the project domain.

 ### Neural Network